wikknes/Qspat/dry_run.md

 *Figure 3: QAOA analysis results.
 Left: Original expression pattern of Gene2.
 Right: Identified high expression region with spots colored by their probability of inclusion.*

 Key findings:
-- A region with 5 spots was identified around the center of the grid
+- A region with 3 spots was identified near the center of the grid
-- All spots in the region had expression values above 0.7
+- The region includes 1 spot with expression value above 0.7
 - The region formed a spatially contiguous cluster
 - The algorithm balanced expression intensity with spatial coherence